vir-k01/aceflow/README.md

 ```

 The NaiveACETwoStepFlowMaker does two steps of training, one with an emphasis on forces, followed by a more balanced weighting to energy and forces.
-This helps with the quality of potential trained, esp for MLMD.
-The loss weights for each step can be provided in the flow_kwargs as a list, and they default to [0.99, 0.3].
+This helps with the quality of potential trained, esp for use in MLMD.
+The loss weights for each step can be provided in the flow_kwargs as a list, and they default to [0.99, 0.3] for step 1 and 2 respectively.

 Finally, for more advanced training configurations (for example using ladder fitting), simply modify the write_inputs function:
 ```